DSD-DBS/mbse-handbook/docs/modeling_rules/operational_analysis.md

 - The name is generic and does not refer to any specific business concern or individual person, although it might describe a role or job type to which an individual belongs.
 - Operational actors are indivisible.
 They are at the level where an individual real person, or an individual system, could realise them.
 If there is any chance that an operational actor could be subdivided into parts, it should be modelled as an operational entity instead.

-#### OSE-020 - Use operational entitiy and operational actor description rules
+#### OSE-020 - Define operational entitiy and operational actor description rules

 - The description focuses on the features that define it, not on its responsibilities or activities.
 - The description is consistent with harmonised definitions from collaboration projects or with international standards where applicable.

 #### OSE-040 - Avoid generalisation for operational entities or actors
+- Generalisation between operational entities is not permitted.
-Generalisation between operational actors is not permitted.
+- Generalisation between operational actors is not permitted.

 ### Operational capability